In The News: Woodrow Wilson Foundaton 8 January 2019

 Guest Lecture: Geography 10 November 14, 2017 UC Berkeley

 I just finished lecturing on debt and racial capitalism for our Introduction to Geography course.
-A big thank you to Jake Kosek who asked me to fill his very large shoes while he was away at a conference!
+A big thank you to Jake Kosek who asked me to fill his very large shoes while he was away!

 Invited Presentation: PLAAS Seminar Series June 16, 2017 University of the western Cape